patilav/Distributed-Computing/2-futures/ZANIN_Connor_multilisp-1985.md

 #### 2. Numerical vs Symbolic computation: how the language treats both

+This section outlines two broad classes of computations.
+The relevant difference between numerical and symbolic computation is the ability of the compiler to recognize opportunities for parallelism.
+In the end, they adopt the MIMD paradigm for Multilisp as it allows them to encompass both styles of computation.

+An example of how SIMD is inappropriate for symbolic computation is as follows.
+Imagine an array is to be sorted in parallel.
+As in the case of the parallel "sample sort" each thread handles a "bucket" of data.
+Initially, the data in the array is partitioned into buckets (course-grain sort).
+Then, the data is sorted per thread (fine-grain sort).
+If we only look at the latter (fine-grain) stage, it is easy to reason that not every thread will perform the same instructions on its local data.
+Each bucket of local data might have different relative orderings.
+In other words, MIMD is necessary because instructions are data dependent.

 #### 3. Determinacy: does the language garuantee a program given the same inputs will produce the same outputs?